sf-wdi-22-23/modules-23/w07-ruby-on-rails-cont/d3-dawn-rails-testing/README.md

 ## rspec-rails

 Rspec is a testing gem for Ruby.
-It helps us write tests that sound like user stories or planning comments ("This method should..."). <a href="https://github.com/rspec/rspec-rails" target="_blank">rspec-rails</a> is a testing framework specifically for Rails.
+It helps us write tests that sound like user stories or planning comments ("This method should..."). [rspec-rails](https://github.com/rspec/rspec-rails) is a testing framework specifically for Rails.
 We'll use rspec-rails alone to test our models and controllers.

 rspec-rails helps us implement the four-phase testing methodology (with setup, exercise, verify, and tear down steps).
 Here's what a simple rspec-rails test might look like: